TryGhost/Ghost/ghost/portal/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

-Note: You'll need to configure the local Admin API url for script initialization.
-- Copy `.env.development.local.example` to `.env.development.local`
-- Update the values to match your local dev version of Ghost

 ### `yarn build`